Nebrethar/Docs-Diversity-Inclusion-Badging/Event/Criteria-per-Category/Diversity-Access-Tickets.md

   * Yes/No: Are sponsors of diversity access tickets named?

   * Yes/No: Are numbers from previous conferences displayed on the event website about how many diversity access tickets were used?

+  * Essay: Please provide a statement on your event's commitment to Attendee Diversity & Inclusion.